kubernetes/community/contributors/design-proposals/scheduling/scheduling-framework.md

 ## Bare bones of scheduling

-Pods that are not assigned to any node go to a scheduling queue and sorted by order specified by plugins (described [here](#heading=h.dggq0ff44y2y)).
+Pods that are not assigned to any node go to a scheduling queue and sorted by order specified by plugins (described [here](#scheduling-queue-sort)).
 The scheduling framework picks the head of the queue and starts a **scheduling cycle** to schedule the pod.
 At the end of the cycle scheduler determines whether the pod is schedulable or not.
 If the pod is not schedulable, its status is updated and goes back to the scheduling queue.
-If the pod is schedulable (one or more nodes are found that can run the Pod), scoring process is started.
-The scoring process finds the best node to run the Pod.  a bind go routine is started to bind the pod.
+If the pod is schedulable (one or more nodes are found that can run the Pod), the scoring process is started.
+The scoring process finds the best node to run the Pod.
+Once the best node is picked, the scheduler updates its cache and then a bind go routine is started to bind the pod.
 The above process is the same as what Kubernetes scheduler v1 does.
 Some of the essential features of scheduler v1, such as leader election, will also be transferred to the scheduling framework.
 In the rest of this section we describe how various plugins are used to enrich this basic workflow.
-In this section, we focus on in-process plugins.
+This document focuses on in-process plugins.
-Out-of-process plugins are discussed later in the doc.
+Out-of-process plugins are discussed later in a separate doc.

 ## Communication and statefulness of plugins